 Which means finding and making good use of our best focused work time.
 For Sara, it’s in the morning after coffee; she saves busy work stuff for the afternoon.
 I find my most serious stretch of work time is in the early-to-mid-afternoon, largely because I live in the Pacific time zone of the USA.
-Since I moved here last year, I’ve noticed that because everyone else’s day is already well underway when I start my morning, my morning is the best time to communicate with clients and deal with email; later in my afternoon, the communication from the rest of the world goes quiet and I’m on my own to focus.
+Since I moved here several years ago, I’ve noticed that because everyone else’s day is already well underway when I start my morning, my morning is the best time to communicate with clients and deal with email; later in my afternoon, the communication from the rest of the world goes quiet and I’m on my own to focus.

 So, I’m taking this opportunity to:

 - Get myself listed on sites that provide publishing services

 - Making content for my video channel on YouTube

 So, what are you doing to focus regardless of your workload?